HongNgo20/Eshopper-Front-End/README.md

   5) Option to pay and checkout thus creating order.

 features:
-Node, expressjs provides the backend environment for this application Express middleware is used to handle requests, routes Mongoose schemas to model the application data
+  1) Node, expressjs provides the backend environment for this application
+  2) Express middleware is used to handle requests, routes
+  3) Mongoose schemas to model the application data
-React for displaying UI components
+  4) React for displaying UI components
-React Router Dom for implement dynamic routing
+  5) React Router Dom for implement dynamic routing
-Redux to manage application's state
+  6) Redux to manage application's state
-Redux Thunk middleware to handle asynchronous redux actions firebase
+  7) Redux Thunk middleware to handle asynchronous redux actions
+  8) Firebase Authentication

 Demo page:
 This application is deployed on Heroku.
 Please check it out :) https://eshopperfrontend.herokuapp.com/

 Some basic commands are
  $ npm install
  $ npm start

 Languages & tools:
 Node, Express, Moongse, React, Webpack